 Ice Cream City: The Good, the Bad and the Ugly

 Inside the confusing world of Namja Town, you can visit Ice Cream City with flavors from across Japan.
-The specialize in local flavors, some good some weird and some definitely bad—but all for you to decide.
+They specialize in local flavors, some good some weird and some definitely bad—but all for you to decide.
 Some of the delicious sounding include Aomori Green Apple Sherbet (note, sherbet here means sorbet), Japanese Plum Sherbet and Royal Milk Tea.
 Some of the intriguing include Tulip, Salt of Okhotsk and Avocado Milk gelato.

 The downright awful list, however, is where you may find yourself, deep in regret but with many a story to tell.
-Take your pick from Shark Fin Noodle Ice Cream (for the morally bankrupt), Beef Tongue, Oyster Gelato and and Indian Curry, or maybe try Eel or Coal?
-Whichever you go for, you cannot win, but you also cannot lose.
+Take your pick from Shark Fin Noodle Ice Cream (for the morally bankrupt), Beef Tongue, Oyster Gelato and Indian Curry, or maybe try Eel or Coal?
+Whichever you go for, you cannot win, but you also cannot lose.*

 You can choose from 3 set plates of 6 options for 600 yen or you can make your own chaos with free choice: 3 scoops is 360 yen, 4 is 480 yen, 5 is 600 yen and 6 is 720 yen.
 The price you pay for freedom.